robert-s-hogan/robert-s-hogan/README.md

 # Hi there, I'm Robert.
 I'm a Husband, Father, Developer, and Tutor!!

-- 🔭   I just launched my new site: [Portfolio](https://roberthogan.dev/ )
+- 🔭   I just launched my new blog: [Blog](https://blog.roberthogan.dev/ )
-- 🌱   I’m currently learning Redux Toolkit, TailwindCSS, Stripe and brushing up on my data structures.
+- 🌱   I’m currently learning Typescript, Redux Toolkit, Stripe and brushing up on my data structures.
 Just a few 🤣
-- 🥅   2022 Goals: Learn the ins-and-outs of Redux Toolkit, Stripe, finish my Star Wars project, blog consistenly, and build a JAMStack store
+- 🥅   2022 Goals: Learn the ins-and-outs of Redux Toolkit, Stripe, finish my Star Wars project, blog consistenly, and _build a JAMStack store_
 - ⚡   Fun fact: I love to play fantasy football and game with my buddies

 ### Connect with me: